muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

 never been implicated officially in any crime)...

-Sedat Peker, who took the stand in the fall of 2011, was far more forthcom- ing in explaining his past dealings with high-ranking political officials and their connections to both Susurluk and Ergenekon.
+Sedat Peker, who took the stand in the fall of 2011, was far more forthcoming in explaining his past dealings with high-ranking political officials and their connections to both Susurluk and Ergenekon.
 Before the court, Peker claimed to have intimate knowledge of the inner workings of the milieu that organized and executed the murders of several individuals in the 1990s.
-In his testimony (as well as in a public interview), he claimed that Hanefi Avcı, one-time DPS chief in Eskişehir and Diyarbakir, was “an Ergenekon administrator” tasked with extra- judicial killings and provocations.
-82 Peker also claimed that an agent from MİT, Korkut Eken, had ordered and helped finance the killings of Kurdish businessmen with links to the PKK...
+In his testimony ..  he claimed that an agent from MİT, Korkut Eken, had ordered and helped finance the killings of Kurdish businessmen with links to the PKK...